 The Pacific Northwest is known for warm, dry summers and cool, wet winters—and Portland is no exception.
 Compared to Seattle and Vancouver, Portland is both warmer and drier all year round.
 On average, there are 144 sunny days and an annual average temperature of 71 degrees Fahrenheit (22 degrees Celsius), making it an ideal place to foster a rose garden.
 Portland is near both mountains and sea, which means it has what is called a "Mediterranean" climate—though Portland is not as warm as southern Italy.

 Portland ranks third on the list of cities with the rainiest days in the country with 164 rainy days a year.
 For this reason, Portland gets 280 growing days on average in Portland and is one of the more lush parts of the country.

 A quick comparison of averages reveals that Portland gets much more rain than the average American city (42 inches versus an average of 37 inches).
 And even though many days may be cloudy and drizzly, it's rare to hit stormy weather or a full day of heavy rain.
 Despite this reputation for rain, Portland is not one of the top 10 U.S. cities with the highest annual rainfall.
-That's because Portland doesn't get a lot of rain, it just rains often.
+Portland doesn't necessarily get a lot of rain; it just rains often.

 Fast Climate Facts

 - Hottest Month: August (80 degrees Fahrenheit/27 degrees Celsius)

 - Coldest Month: December (34 degrees Fahrenheit/1 degree Celsius)

 The tail end of spring includes the sunniest time of year in Portland, which stretches from May through October.

 In the spring, Portland bursts into bloom as rhododendrons, azaleas, cherry trees, and, of course, roses come into full flower in parks, gardens, and yards all over town.
 Rain levels are moderate.